-Vegetables are nutritious, usually low in calories, and they should make up a substantial portion of the diet at any age.
+Vegetables are nutritious and low in calories, so they should make up a substantial portion of the diet at any age.
 They're rich in fiber, contain lots of vitamins and minerals, and the colorful pigments contain phytochemicals may have additional health benefits.

 Unfortunately, most people don't eat enough vegetables.
 Use this guide to know how many cups of vegetables you and your family members need to eat every day.

 Toddlers from age two to three years should eat one cup of vegetables every day.
 That's one cup spread throughout the day, not one cup at each meal; one serving for a toddler may be only two or three tablespoons.
 It takes about 16 tablespoons to equal one cup.

 Cooked vegetables are usually best for toddlers because children at this age don't always chew their food well so raw vegetables may present a choking hazard.
 Boiled, baked or roasted vegetables are better than fried vegetables, which have extra calories from fat.